mspnp/iaas-landing-zone-baseline/04-subscription-vending-execute.md

 Azure Firewall egress rules often need to be updated based on the gathered requirements.
 An example of those updates are deployed as part of this step.

+- One virtual network (/16)  TODO-CK
+  - No subnets
+  - DNS configured for regional hub
+  - Peered to regional hub
+- Two IP Groups to capture agreed upon starting egress firewall rules
+- One UDR that is expected to be applied to subnets that will be egressing traffic, so that it will flow to the firewall.

-### Identity resources
+### Identity and role-based access control (RBAC)

 Typically your subscription vending process would yield identities that can then be used in your pipelines.
 This deployment guide will not be simulating this part.
+Also, it would be expected that you do not have full control over the network resources deployed.
+The network resources have a shared ownership/manipulation model between the application team and the platform team.

 ## Steps